IvyZX/flax/docs/guides/use_checkpointing.md

 <!-- #region id="6e9134fa" -->
 # Save and load checkpoints

-In this guide, you will learn about saving and loading your Flax checkpoints with [Orbax](https://github.com/google/orbax).
+This guide demonstrates how to save and load Flax checkpoints with [Orbax](https://github.com/google/orbax).

-Orbax provides a variety of features related to saving and loading model data, which this guide will showcase:
+Orbax provides a variety of features for saving and loading model data, which you will learn about in this doc:

-*  Support to various array types and storage formats;
+*  Support for various array types and storage formats
-*  Asynchronous saving to reduce training wait time;
+*  Asynchronous saving to reduce training wait time
-*  Versioning and automatic bookkeeping of past checkpoints;
+*  Versioning and automatic bookkeeping of past checkpoints
-*  Flexible [`transformations`](https://github.com/google/orbax/blob/main/docs/checkpoint.md#transformations) to tweak and load old checkpoints;
+*  Flexible [`transformations`](https://github.com/google/orbax/blob/main/docs/checkpoint.md#transformations) to tweak and load old checkpoints
-*  [`jax.sharding`](https://jax.readthedocs.io/en/latest/notebooks/Distributed_arrays_and_automatic_parallelization.html)-based API to save and load in multi-host scenarios.
+*  [`jax.sharding`](https://jax.readthedocs.io/en/latest/notebooks/Distributed_arrays_and_automatic_parallelization.html)-based API to save and load in multi-host scenarios

-For backward-compatibility purposes, this guide will also show the equivalent calls in Flax legacy checkpointing APIs `flax.training.checkpoints`.

-See [Orbax Checkpoint Documentation](https://github.com/google/orbax/blob/main/docs/checkpoint.md) for more details.

 ---
-**_Ongoing Migration:_**
+**_Ongoing migration to Orbax:_**

-After July 30 2023, Flax's legacy checkpointing APIs `flax.training.checkpoints` will enter maintainence mode in favor of [Orbax](https://github.com/google/orbax).
+After July 30 2023, Flax's legacy `flax.training.checkpoints` API will enter maintenance mode in favor of [Orbax](https://github.com/google/orbax).

-*  **If you are a new Flax user**: Please start with the new `orbax.checkpoint` API, as demonstrated in this guide.
+*  **If you are a new Flax user**: Use the new `orbax.checkpoint` API, as demonstrated in this guide.

-*  **If you have used legacy Flax APIs `flax.training.checkpoints`**: You have two options to consider:
+*  **If you have legacy `flax.training.checkpoints` code in your project**: Consider the following options:

-   * **Recommended**: Migrate your API calls to `orbax.checkpoint` API following this simple [migration guide](https://flax.readthedocs.io/en/latest/guides/orbax_upgrade_guide.html).
+   * **Migrating (Recommended)**: Migrate your API calls to `orbax.checkpoint` API by following this [migration guide](https://flax.readthedocs.io/en/latest/guides/orbax_upgrade_guide.html).

-   * **Transitory**: Try adding `flax.config.update('flax_use_orbax_checkpointing', True)` to your project, which will let your `flax.training.checkpoints` calls automatically use the Orbax backend to save your checkpoints.

-      * **Special conditions may apply - check out the [Orbax-as-backend troubleshoot section](#orbax-as-backend-troubleshoot) for any issues.**
+   * **Transitioning to Orbax**: Try adding `flax.config.update('flax_use_orbax_checkpointing', True)` to your project, which will let your `flax.training.checkpoints` calls automatically use the Orbax backend to save your checkpoints. **Note:** Special conditions may apply —— check the [Orbax-as-backend troubleshooting section](#orbax-as-backend-troubleshoot) for any issues.**
 ---

+For backward-compatibility, this guide shows the Orbax-equivalent calls in the Flax legacy `flax.training.checkpoints` API.

+If you need to learn more about `orbax.checkpoint`, refer to the [Orbax docs](https://github.com/google/orbax/blob/main/docs/checkpoint.md).

 <!-- #endregion -->